awesomerank/awesomerank.github.io/lists/jjaderg/awesome-postcss.md

 ### Plugins

 - [postcss parts](http://postcss.parts/) - A searchable catalog of PostCSS plugins
-- [atom-language-postcss ★52](https://github.com/azat-io/atom-language-postcss) - Atom language support for PostCSS
+- [atom-language-postcss ★53](azat-io/atom-language-postcss) - Atom language support for PostCSS
-- [poststylus ★213](https://github.com/seaneking/poststylus) - PostCSS adapter for Stylus
+- [poststylus ★217](seaneking/poststylus) - PostCSS adapter for Stylus
-- [postcss-instagram ★86](https://github.com/azat-io/postcss-instagram) - This is a PostCSS plugin for adding Instagram filters to your photos.
+- [postcss-instagram ★87](azat-io/postcss-instagram) - This is a PostCSS plugin for adding Instagram filters to your photos.
-- [postcss-normalize ★18](https://github.com/seaneking/postcss-normalize) - Simple normalize.css wrapper for PostCSS
+- [postcss-normalize](https://github.com/seaneking/postcss-normalize) - Simple normalize.css wrapper for PostCSS
-- [postcss-font-magician ★617](https://github.com/jonathantneal/postcss-font-magician) - Magically generate all the @font-face rules by [@jonathantneal](https://github.com/jonathantneal)
+- [postcss-font-magician ★634](jonathantneal/postcss-font-magician) - Magically generate all the @font-face rules by [@jonathantneal](https://github.com/jonathantneal)
-- [postcss-loader ★1150](https://github.com/postcss/postcss-loader) - PostCSS loader for webpack
+- [postcss-loader ★1235](postcss/postcss-loader) - PostCSS loader for webpack
-- [css-declaration-sorter ★55](https://github.com/Siilwyn/css-declaration-sorter) - A Node.js module and PostCSS plugin to sort the CSS declarations inside each selector based on their property names by [@Siilwyn](https://github.com/Siilwyn)
+- [css-declaration-sorter ★55](Siilwyn/css-declaration-sorter) - A Node.js module and PostCSS plugin to sort the CSS declarations inside each selector based on their property names by [@Siilwyn](https://github.com/Siilwyn)
-- [postcss-pxtorem](https://github.com/cuth/postcss-pxtorem) - Convert pixel units to rem (root em) units using PostCSS
+- [postcss-pxtorem ★240](cuth/postcss-pxtorem) - Convert pixel units to rem (root em) units using PostCSS
-- [postcss-selector-parser ★44](https://github.com/postcss/postcss-selector-parser) - Selector parser with built in methods for working with selector strings
+- [postcss-selector-parser ★48](postcss/postcss-selector-parser) - Selector parser with built in methods for working with selector strings

 ## Presentations